enkidevs/curriculum/sql/ddl/alter/alter-characteristics.md

 SET DEFAULT value;
 ```

-Keep in mind that the `'value'` must have the same data type as the column.
+Keep in mind that the `value` must have the same data type as the column.

 If you wanted to remove the default value from one of your columns, you would use: